sol-magic/sol-magic/README.md

 ## A Few things about me

 - 💻 I'm self taught web developer, from Georgia 📍
-- 🕸️ I love Solana and other blockchains
+- 🕸️ I love Solana and other blockchains(Eth, Btc, Sui, Cardano)
 - 🤝 I like to meet people similar to me
 - 🏏 I like to play and watch football in free time
 - 🤓 I always excited about learning new technologies